 During those years, I found myself wearing various hats, from volunteering as a room mom to serving on the PTA board.
-Conversations among moms often revolved around the concerning rise in anxiety, mental health issues, ADHD, emotional well-being, obesity, and even suicide among kids.
+Conversations among moms often revolved around the concerning rise in mental health issues, ADHD, emotional well-being, obesity, and even suicide among kids.
 These topics frequently made their way onto the PTA meeting agenda, but they were often dismissed as family problems.

 It became evident that balanced nutrition, or the lack thereof, was the common denominator in addressing these challenges.

 As we navigated each developmental stage, it became increasingly evident that balanced nutrition, or the lack thereof, was the common denominator in addressing these challenges.
 Suddenly, the old saying "You are what you eat" took on a profound significance.
 Watching many of my friends struggle, especially when their kids were infants and toddlers, made me realize that my life had been enriched by the knowledge passed down from my mom.

 With my understanding of the declining nutritional value of our food supply and the issues plaguing the manufacturing industry, I began contemplating the concept of dietary supplementation for my own children.
 It became crystal clear to me that supplementation, coupled with a healthy diet, could significantly reduce health risks, especially for growing bodies.
 As times changed, so did our food supply, with even organic options losing their nutritional value.
 Additionally, the supplement industry lacked adequate regulation, leaving a substantial gap between our health goals and the actual benefits we could derive.

 And so, I stumbled upon my true calling: to establish a brand that educates and empowers parents to embrace a healthy lifestyle, prioritize good nutrition, and address nutrient deficiencies through supplementation.
 This is the story of how GreenPeach came into existence.